If you’re on the lookout for an exciting new snack to satisfy your sweet tooth, look no further than this chocolate coconut clusters recipe!

-- Melt the butter, and then add the sugar, cocoa and milk in a pot.
+- Melt the butter, and then add the sugar, vanilla paste, cocoa and milk in a pot.

-3. Add the oats, coconut and vanilla to the mixture.
+- Add the oats and coconut to the mixture.

-5. Drop spoonfuls onto a greased baking sheet.
-Leave to cool.
+- Drop spoonfuls onto a greased baking sheet.

 - Use a pot with a small surface area because the mixture can dry very quickly.
 If you’re not quick on your feet and leave it on the stove too long after it has been mixed, you will end up with a granola effect.